Western canon: Visual arts

 The Capitoline Venus (Capitoline Museums), an Antonine copy of a late Hellenistic sculpture that ultimately derives from Praxiteles.

-The backbone of traditional Western art history are artworks commissioned by wealthy patrons for private or public enjoyment.
-Much of this was religious art, mostly Roman Catholic art.
-The classical art of Greece and Rome has, since the Renaissance, been the fount of the Western tradition.
+Art critics, in the discussion of art history, have emphasized artworks commissioned by patronage for the private enjoyment of wealthy individuals, or public enjoyment in their presentation and exhibition, as the central focus of the Western canon of art.
+Much of it was religious art, mostly Roman Catholic art.
+The classical art of Greece and Rome has also, since the Renaissance, been the fount of the Western tradition.

 Giorgio Vasari (1511–1574) is the originator of the artistic canon and the originator of many of the concepts it embodies.
 His Lives of the Most Excellent Painters, Sculptors, and Architects covers only artists working in Italy, with a strong pro-Florentine prejudice, and has cast a long shadow over succeeding centuries.
 Northern European art has arguably never quite caught up to Italy in terms of prestige, and Vasari's placing of Giotto as the founding father of "modern" painting has largely been retained.
 In painting, the rather vague term of Old master covers painters up to about the time of Goya.

 This "canon" remains prominent, as indicated by the selection present in art history textbooks, as well as the prices obtained in the art trade.
 But there have been considerable swings in what is valued.
 In the 19th century the Baroque fell into great disfavour, but it was revived from around the 1920s, by which time the art of the 18th and 19th century was largely disregarded.
 The High Renaissance, which Vasari regarded as the greatest period, has always retained its prestige, including works by Leonardo da Vinci, Michelangelo, and Raphael, but the succeeding period of Mannerism has fallen in and out of favour.

 In the 19th century the beginnings of academic art history, led by German universities, led to much better understanding and appreciation of medieval art, and a more nuanced understanding of classical art, including the realization that many if not most treasured masterpieces of sculpture were late Roman copies rather than Greek originals.
 The European tradition of art was expanded to include Byzantine art and the new discoveries of archaeology, notably Etruscan art, Celtic art and Upper Paleolithic art.

-Since the 20th century there has been an effort to re-define the discipline to be more inclusive of art made by women; vernacular creativity, especially in printed media; and an expansion to include works in the Western tradition produced outside Europe.
-At the same time there has been a much greater appreciation of non-Western traditions, including their place with Western art in wider global or Eurasian traditions.
-The decorative arts have traditionally had a much lower critical status than fine art, although often highly valued by collectors, and still tend to be given little prominence in undergraduate studies or popular coverage on television and in print.